pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

 !!! warning "Not For Production"
     The resulting environment is not production-ready.
 It is only intended to show how Ping software can produce metrics for consumption by a popular open-source monitoring system.
 This example stack is not maintained or directly supported by Ping.

-!!! error "Kubernetes version notice"
-    The *Prometheus operator* used for this example is incompatible with Kubernetes v1.25 or later due to the removal of the deprecated [PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) object with that release.
-As of September 2022, the operator only supports up through Kubernetes v1.24.
-Until this is updated, your Kubernetes cluster must be V1.24 or lower to follow the example on this page.

-    See the compatibility chart at the [Prometheus operator](https://github.com/prometheus-operator/kube-prometheus) repository for more information.

 ## Stack Components

 **Open Source Tools**